williamholland/vmdebootstrap/doc/overview.rst

 the command line to launch a new virtual machine.
 Not all devices have virtualisation support in hardware.

-This has implications for file:`u-boot` support in some cases.
+This has implications for :file:`u-boot` support in some cases.
 If the device can support reading the bootloader from a known partition, like the beaglebone-black, then :file:`vmdebootstrap` can provide space for the bootloader and the image will work as a prebuilt installation image.
-If the device expects that the bootloader exists at a specific offset and therefore requires that the bootloader is written as an image not as a binary which can be copied into an existing partition, :file:vmdebootstrap` is unable to include that bootloader image into the virtual machine image.
+If the device expects that the bootloader exists at a specific offset and therefore requires that the bootloader is written as an image not as a binary which can be copied into an existing partition, :file:`vmdebootstrap` is unable to include that bootloader image into the virtual machine image.

 The beagleboneblack.sh script in the examples/ directory provides a worked